emmatey/day-sheet-maker/README.md

 This tool automates the process entirely.
 Additionally, the daysheets produced by this program are much richer with information than anything worth the effort of implementing by hand.
 There’s a lot of data in those schedules, and the output from this program takes advantage of it to provide actionable information.

-## Tech Stack
-This tool is composed of three sections, the ‘back-end’ processing logic, written in **Python**, the ‘front-end’ i.e. the interface, written in **JS + React/CSS**, and the ‘middleware’ the software that allows these two domains to communicate, the **Electron framework**.

 ---

 # 1. How to Configure and Utilize Roles